Is Your Child a Dyslexic 3-D Learner?

 3-D Learners experience and think with their senses about what they see, hear, and read, instead of noticing and thinking about the story or event from the distance of logical thought.
 Their thinking is primarily sensory and wholistic (seemingly intuitive), not logical and linear (deductive) like most of their friends.

 While a 3-D learner reads, they run a movie or audiotape of what they are reading.
 If they can recognize the words and the words fit with the movie they are running in their head, the story makes sense to them.
-When they meet words that they do not recognize, they may stumble, hesitate, insert word, omit word, replace words, misread words, skip a word, skip line(s), or go blank.
+When they meet words that they do not recognize, they may stumble, hesitate, insert word, omit word, replace words, misread words, skip a word, skip line(s), miss a punctuation stop, or go blank.
 This is an interruption.
 If this interruption happens too often while reading, they lose a sense of the meaning of the story they are reading.
 They must start again from the beginning to build a new sensory experience of the story of the text.
 Therefore, 3-D learners often have to read, reread, and reread material to understand it.

 When the dyslexic 3-D learner is young, they might learn to memorize to be able to sound like they can read words, particularly abstract words which they often do not understand.
 As they read the words out loud, they sound to everyone listening to them as though they can read.
 However, since they are unable to build a sensory experience of the words as they read out loud, they cannot tell you the details of what they have just read.
 They might even give you an entirely different story, one that fits the sensory experience that they did have while reading the words they could recognize.